 But if you look at Instagram from a positive and strategic perspective, it really is a great place to showcase the best things about your business while being positive and supportive to others, and build real relationships.
 (There’s that “networking” aspect again.)

 So just to cover the basics: in order to have any sort of presence on Instagram, you have to be posting regularly.
-Obviously, the pictures you post need to look good, and I firmly believe that it really does help if your profile has a cohesive feed because it gives a good first impression.
+Obviously, the pictures you post need to look appealing, and I firmly believe that it really does help if your profile has a cohesive feed because it gives a good first impression.

 And make sure you’re interacting.
 Make it fun and genuinely “talk” to people by liking and commenting on others’ posts (that you do in fact like and make it a heartfelt comment – don’t spam!), watch and comment on stories, and be sure to interact with people who are liking, commenting and following you!